svetlana-so/Tickets_Booking_System/README.md

 6. let the user get a list of screenings available for booking.
 Screenings should include session information (timestamp, number of tickets, number of tickets left) and movies: (title and year).✅

+7. create users and bookings tables ✅

+8. implement function to create users, provide zod validation schema, write tests ✅

-7. let the user to create a booking (ticket) for movie screening that has some tickets left.
+9. let the user to create a booking (book a ticket) for movie screening that has some tickets left.

-8. let the users get a list of bookings (tickets) they have booked
+10. let the users get a list of bookings (tickets) they have booked

 ## Setup